 - See also

-T-5 or T5 is a series of mechanical keyboard switches from Mechanical Enterprises.
+T-5 is a series of mechanical keyboard switches from Mechanical Enterprises.
 Unlike most MEI keyboard switch series, T-5 appears not to have been patented, so there is no suggested date of introduction.
-It was available by 1977, and remains in production to this day, although very few types remain available.
+It was available by 1977, and remains in production to this day from Datalux (the successor to MEI), although very few types are still available.

 T-5 switches are comparatively tall; the shell height is 18.2 mm including the stand-offs, which is fractionally shorter than Cherry M6.

 3.5±0.5 oz (99±14 gf) (EEM 1985, 1988, 1989)

 3.0±0.5 oz (85±14 gf) (catalogue, date unknown)

 6.0±0.5 oz (170±14 gf) (EEM 1985, 1988, 1989)

 |Initial contact resistance||100 Ω maximum|

 |Pretravel||0.080±0.030″ (2.0±0.76 mm)|